microsoft/fluentui/rfcs/react-components/convergence/provider-style-overrides.md

 - 👍 No need to know about provider internals
 - 👍 One time thing to do for `FluentProvider` only if really necessary

-- 👎 slightly different API to `makeStyles`
+- 👎 Slightly different API to `makeStyles`
+- 👎 `className` prop will be still exposed so users would be still able to pass classes from `makeStyles()` call
 - 👎 something 'special' to do for one component

 ## Discarded Solutions